stas00/ipyexperiments/README.md

 As an extra bonus you get access to the memory consumption data, so you can use it to automate the discovery of the parameters to suit your hardware's unique memory limits.

-The idea behind this module is very simple - let's implement a function-like functionality, where its local variables get destroyed at the end of its run, giving us memory back, except it'll work across multiple jupyter notebook cells (or ipython).
+The idea behind this module is very simple - it implements a python function-like functionality, where its local variables get destroyed at the end of its run, giving us memory back, except it'll work across multiple jupyter notebook cells (or ipython).
 In addition it also runs `gc.collect()` to immediately release badly behaved variables with circular references, and reclaim general and GPU RAM.
-It also helps to discover memory leaks.
+It also helps to discover memory leaks, and doesn't various other useful things behind the scenes.

-XXX: This is a prototype and it currently assumes you use `pytorch` so it doesn't have it specified in the dependencies list (since currently `pytorch-1.0` is in pre-release stage), so I assume you already have it installed.
-This will change though and it'll become optional, other deeplearning frameworks can be deployed too.

 ## Usage

 Here is an example with using code from the [`fastai`](https://github.com/fastai/fastai) library.

-I added a visual leading space to demonstrate the idea, but, of course, it won't be valid python.
+Please, note, that I added a visual leading space to demonstrate the idea, but, of course, it won't be a valid python code.

 ```
 cell 1: exp1 = IPyExperiments()
-cell 2:   learn1 = language_model_learner(data_lm, bptt=70, drop_mult=0.3, pretrained_model=URLs.WT103)
+cell 2:   learn1 = language_model_learner(data_lm, bptt=60, drop_mult=0.25, pretrained_model=URLs.WT103)
 cell 3:   learn1.lr_find()
 cell 4: del exp1
 cell 5: exp2 = IPyExperiments()